-He attended the Le Chef culinary school, now called the Texas Culinary Academy, and worked in many restaurants before starting his own business in 2001 manufacturing a product called Agasweet and spending 2 months a year in Alaska working as Executive Chef for the Driftwood Lodge.
+He attended the Le Chef culinary school, now called the Texas Culinary Academy, and worked in many restaurants before starting his own business in 2001, manufacturing a product called Agasweet and spending two months a year in Alaska working as Executive Chef for the Driftwood Lodge.

-Chef Keem has done and seen a lot in the food industry and I think you are going to enjoy this interview.
+Chef Keem has done and seen a lot in the food industry, and I think you will enjoy this interview.
 His contact information is at the end of the page.

-Chef Keem, you started out in the German pop music business in 1970, came to the United States in 1981 and went to culinary school in 1991/1992.
+Chef Keem, you started in the German pop music business in 1970, came to the United States in 1981, and went to culinary school in 1991/1992.
 What got you interested in a career in the restaurant industry?

-Well, I was always interested in cooking - for myself, and for my friends.
+Well, I was always interested in cooking - for myself and for my friends.
 Usually, it was a “hit or miss” affair, though.
-One time, I dumped a can of expensive wild mushrooms into some cooked rice for a special treat for my 2 Texan buddies visiting me in Munich.
-I had no idea that one should exercise caution with canned liquid that foams lively after removing the lid.
+Once, I dumped a can of expensive wild mushrooms into some cooked rice for a special treat for my 2 Texan buddies visiting me in Munich.
+I had no idea one should exercise caution with canned liquid that foams lively after removing the lid.

 My sturdy friends from Texas slept peacefully after our dinner.
 But I was up all night, running back and forth between my upstairs bedroom and the downstairs bathroom.

-You see, in Germany most people start a career after extensive schooling, or with an apprenticeship.
-I came to America and noticed quickly that in this land of unlimited opportunities (and dentist bills) you can simply go ahead and do what you like to do - while training on the job.
+In Germany, most people start a career after extensive schooling, or with an apprenticeship.
+I came to America and noticed quickly that in this land of unlimited opportunities (and dentist bills), you can simply go ahead and do what you like to do - while training on the job.

-So I decided to indulge my life-long interest in cooking and applied for a kitchen position at a new Austin, TX restaurant.
-The owner took a liking in me and promised to train me to become a line cook in his place.
+So, I decided to indulge my life-long interest in cooking and applied for a kitchen position at a new Austin, TX restaurant.
+The owner took a liking to me and promised to train me to become a line cook in his place.

-I really enjoyed learning all their recipes and I discovered my passion for the dynamics of a busy restaurant kitchen line.
-(Don’t even consider becoming a chef unless you are sure that you have this passion!)
+I enjoyed learning all their recipes and discovered my passion for the dynamics of a busy restaurant kitchen line.
+(Don’t even consider becoming a chef unless you are sure you have this passion!)

 Did you do much cooking before you went to cooking school?

-After 2 years on my first kitchen job, I worked for several more places including one hotel, a cafe, a Cajun restaurant, a BBQ joint, and a couple of All-American diners.
+After two years on my first kitchen job, I worked for several more places, including one hotel, a cafe, a Cajun restaurant, a BBQ joint, and a couple of All-American diners.

-How did you pick Le Chef, now called the Texas Culinary Academy that’s part of the Le Cordon Bleu schools?
+How did you pick Le Chef, now called the Texas Culinary Academy, part of the Le Cordon Bleu schools?

-It’s kind of a “story”, you know.
+It’s a “story”, you know.
 I didn’t have much money, and paying for chef school seemed out of the question.
-And, to be honest, I thought I was too old to go back to school, at 42 years of age.
+And, to be honest, I thought I was too old to go back to school at 42 years of age.
 In 1990, I spent a year volunteering once a week at an AIDS Hospice.

 At that time, “Le Chef” was the only gig in town, so I didn’t get involved in any comparison business regarding cost, reputation, etc. Today, with hundreds of new culinary schools opening every year, it is advisable to shop around.

-Your decision can be made easier if you’ve worked in professional kitchens before you consider going to school.
-A CIA graduate will find many open doors but might start with a empty pocket book.
-A smaller, less expensive school, or even a Community College Culinary Program can teach the basic classic cooking techniques just as well.
+Your decision can be made more accessible if you’ve worked in professional kitchens before considering going to school.
+A CIA graduate will find many open doors but might start with an empty pocketbook.
+A smaller, less expensive school or even a Community College Culinary Program can teach the basic classic cooking techniques just as well.

 What was your experience at Le Chef like?

 Oh, I loved every minute of it!
-School hours were from 7 - 11 a.m. and I worked at restaurant in the p.m..
-Looking back today - we really could take our time to learn everything right.
+School hours were from 7 - 11 a.m., and I worked at a restaurant in the p.m.
+Looking back today, we could take our time to learn everything right.
 Of course, there were days when we had to practice timing and speed.

 If a dish had to be presented at 10:45, the chance for a good grade disappeared at 10:46.
 (We still got graded, but no cigar!)
 There’s pressure, yes, just like in real life - but nothing to be afraid of.
-We all made it through, in the end.
-(I finished on top of my class.
+We all made it through in the end.
+(I finished at the top of my class.
 There.
 LOL)

-I truly enjoyed the lectures, learning about the chemical laws behind cooking and baking, and the history of our profession.
+I truly enjoyed the lectures, learning about the chemical laws behind cooking and baking and the history of our profession.
 I re-typed my class notes in the afternoon, deepening the retention of our course materials.
-There were books and videos in the school library, and we formed study groups among friends.
+The school library had books and videos, and we formed study groups among friends.
 We had a blast!

-It helps, of course, when you have a certain degree of maturity and you know that you want what they can teach you.
-Commitment, I believe, is one word.
+It helps when you have a certain degree of maturity and know that you want what they can teach you.
+Commitment is one word.
 Dedication, focus, and determination are a few other helpful qualities.

-What was the most important lesson you received from your experience at Le Chef?
+What was the most crucial lesson you received from your experience at Le Chef?

-The importance of team work and interdependence.
-We all need to work as a team to make it all come together in a fabulous dish, cooked right and presented perfectly.
+The importance of teamwork and interdependence.
+We all need to work as a team to make it come together in a fabulous dish, cooked right and presented perfectly.

-This means we need to watch out for and support each other within a kitchen brigade.
-If I’m done with my part, let’s see if I can be of help to someone else.
+This means we must watch out for and support each other within a kitchen brigade.
+If I’m done with my part, let’s see if I can help someone else.
 A spirit of generosity makes everything easier and better for everyone involved.

 Can you recall a funny culinary student story and share it with us?

-Naw...I’m not going to share this story, it’s too embarrassing!
+No...I’m not going to share this story; it’s too embarrassing!

-How would you compare your training back in 1992 with the culinary education being taught today?
+How would you compare your training back in 1992 with the culinary education taught today?

-My knowledge about today’s teaching methods comes mainly from books and tv shows.
-I’ve gone back visiting my alma mater a few times, too.
+My knowledge about today’s teaching methods comes mainly from books and TV shows.
+I’ve gone back to visiting my alma mater a few times, too.
 My impression is that chef schools have dramatically grown and improved.

 The tremendous popularity of our profession through shows like Top Chef and the Food Network has provided much more money for schools.
-Equipment, resources, knowledgeable teachers - all this has become much better since I’ve gone through school.
+Equipment, resources, knowledgeable teachers - all this has improved since I’ve gone through school.

-After graduating from school, you specialized in “wedding cakes and candy”.
+After graduating, you specialized in “wedding cakes and candy.”
 What led you to this area of culinary arts?

 I love the creative and artistic aspects of working with food.
-You can shape almost anything with sugar paste (fondant), you can “paint” with food colors, you can even make your own molds with food-grade silicon.
-It’s the artist in me that is drawn to this line of culinary work.
+You can shape almost anything with sugar paste (fondant), “paint” with food colors, and even make your molds with food-grade silicon.
+The artist in me is drawn to this line of culinary work.

 How is it different from “working the line”?

 It’s usually not as hectic as working a busy dinner line.
-One can plan ahead and finish the project according to a mostly consistent schedule.
-There are no unexpected large groups showing up 15 minutes before closing time, demanding the most elaborate dishes, of course.
+One can plan and finish the project according to a primarily consistent schedule.
+No unexpected large groups are showing up 15 minutes before closing time, demanding the most elaborate dishes, of course.

-Many people both young and old contact me and ask about going to culinary school.
-What advice would you give to them to help them decide if this is the best choice for them?
+Many young and old people have contacted me and asked about attending culinary school.
+What advice would you give them to help them decide if this is the best choice for them?

-If you want to be a chef in a restaurant or hotel kitchen, you need to be able to stand the heat, so to speak.
-Be aware of the fact that the hours are long, the temperature in the kitchen might reach triple digits (depending on your air conditioner, or the lack thereof), and the pressure on the line can be nerve-wracking.
-For hours.
+If you want to be a chef in a restaurant or hotel kitchen, you need to be able to stand the heat.
+Be aware that the hours are long, the temperature in the kitchen might reach triple digits (depending on your air conditioner, or the lack thereof), and the pressure on the line can be nerve-wracking for hours.

-If none of this matters to you, go work in a busy kitchen for a while.
-Try it out.
-Some people have asked famous chefs for a job without pay, so they can get great insights about their potential career choice.
+If none of this matters to you, try working in a busy kitchen for a while.
+Some people have asked famous chefs for a job without pay to gain great insights into their potential career choices.

 But you don’t have to become a restaurant/hotel chef to work in the food industry.
-There are many other career options that require a culinary education: catering, test kitchens, personal/private chef, food manufacturer/small biz owner (like myself now), food writer, etc.
+Many other career options require a culinary education: catering, test kitchens, personal/private chef, food manufacturer/small biz owner (like myself now), food writer, etc.

-It’s up to you to find out what you really want to do.
-People in the industry are usually very helpful with advice and trial opportunities.
-Find a person who’s doing exactly what you want to do, and talk to them.
-Ask if you can help them in any way, while gathering information for yourself.
+It’s up to you to determine what you want to do.
+People in the industry are usually beneficial with advice and trial opportunities.
+Find a person doing exactly what you want to do, and talk to them.
+Ask if you can help them in any way while gathering information for yourself.

 Or, if you have so much money that it doesn’t matter if you paid $50k to find out it’s not your cup of tea - give me a call, please.

-What personal characteristics are important to be successful in the food industry?
+What personal characteristics are essential to be successful in the food industry?

-You went on to develop a “gourmet sweetener” called Agasweet back in 2004.
+You developed a “gourmet sweetener” called Agasweet back in 2004.
 Can you tell us a little bit about this line of products and how home cooks can use it?

-Back in 2003, I used this fairly new natural sweetener, agave nectar, in my healthier line of pastries.
-Agave nectar has a low glycemic index rating, which means it doesn’t give you a sugar rush.
+In 2003, I used this reasonably new natural sweetener, agave nectar, in my healthier line of pastries.
+Agave nectar has a low glycemic index rating, which doesn’t give you a sugar rush.

 Even most diabetics can use it for their sweetening needs.
-Another great quality of agave syrup is that it enhances the flavors of whatever you use it with.
-It never crystallizes as honey does, and it does not need to be refrigerated.
+Another excellent quality of agave syrup is that it enhances the flavors of whatever you use it with.
+It never crystallizes as honey does and does not need to be refrigerated.
 It’s also perfect for cooking and baking.

 Around the same time, I was introduced to the power of essential oils.
-Some of these are approved for consumption, like lemon, tangerine, ginger, cinnamon, peppermint, lavender, and a few others.
+Some of these are approved for consumption, like lemon, tangerine, ginger, cinnamon, peppermint, lavender, and others.

 Although it is a perfect sweetener, there is so much more you can do with Agasweet.
-Use it as a healthy pancake syrup, drizzle some over fruit or cheese, squeeze a few lines on your sandwich...you see, in order to create a true flavor explosion in the mouth, we need to address all taste buds simultaneously - salty, sour, bitter, and sweet.
-It makes culinary sense to add a little sweet to any savory dish.
+Use it as a healthy pancake syrup, drizzle some over fruit or cheese, and squeeze a few lines on your sandwich...you see, to create an authentic flavor explosion in the mouth, we need to address all taste buds simultaneously - salty, sour, bitter, and sweet.
+It makes culinary sense to add a little sweetness to any savory dish.

 And the fabulous flavors enhance our recipes from standard to “gourmet” - Cinnamon Agasweet with Teriyaki Salmon, Lavender Agasweet with Roasted Lamb, Lemon Agasweet with Baked Halibut, Tangerine Ginger Agasweet with Sauteed Shrimp...to name just a few examples.

-You are also manufacturing your own line of candy.
-Can you tell us how you got into the candy business and a little bit about your line of products and where we can find it?
+You are also manufacturing your line of candy.
+Can you tell us how you got into the candy business a little bit about your line of products, and where we can find it?

 Along with my studies on wedding cake design, I learned a lot about tools and materials for candy production.
-I started out with molded chocolates in many different shapes, mostly for holidays or personal celebrations.
+I started with molded chocolates in many shapes, primarily for holidays or personal celebrations.

-The available variety of candy and chocolate molds is amazing!
-After a while, I had the idea to create a line of flavored chocolate bars and to offer custom-designed sleeves for them.
+The variety of candy and chocolate molds available is amazing!
+After a while, I had the idea of creating a line of flavored chocolate bars and offering custom-designed sleeves.

 A number of businesses - neighborhood markets, book stores, advertisement companies - order my chocolates with their logos on the wrapper.
 I use a dark molding chocolate by Guittard, melt it and add my unique flavoring components: crushed espresso beans, crumbled coconut macaroons, a peanut butter praline, etc.